 We added another Year 1 PD/EDUTL7701 course July 30 - August 2 at Highland Local Schools, Morrow County!

 We believe that all children should have access to mathematics

-The Mathematics Literacy Initiative changes the way mathematics is taught, from Kindergarten through high school.
-Professional development for teachers centers on a transformational 5-step process developed by the nationally renowned Algebra Project that focuses on strategies (how to teach) and materials (what to teach).
-It requires the teachers to step out of their typical structured lesson and into a world of nurturing students’ own language and understanding of mathematics.
+The Mathematics Literacy Initiative changes the way K-12 math is taught.
+Teacher PD centers on a 5-step process that focuses on instructional strategies, content knowledge and classroom culture.
+It allows teachers to step out of a structured lesson and into a world of nurturing students’ own language and understanding of mathematics.